ash47/TheyAreBillionsModKit/README.md

 | ALT + F12	| Instant Victory						|
 | CTR + P	| ???									|

+## Data Editors
+ - Currently only `ZXRules.dat` can be edited.
+ - Place `.dat` files into `DataEditor/output/` folder.
+ - Execute `run.bat` (ensure you ran `npm install` if it's your first use)
+ - The `working` folder will contain a JSON editable file, any changes made to this will be updated in the `output` folder after you run `run.bat` again
+ - Copy the file from `output` into your game's directory

+## Map Editor
+ - The map editor allows you to edit save files
+ - It will export the layers from the map file into PNG files which can be edited
+ - The process is currently still very hacky

 # Personal Notes (You can probably ignore these)